erikdubois/Ultimate-Ubuntu-Gnome-16.04/README.md

-# Ultimate Ubuntu Mate 16.04
+# Ultimate Ubuntu Gnome 16.04

 We start our journey with a clean install.